Lacy-Zarubin Agreement: Film

 The second round of negotiations started about six months later, on September 16, 1958, when the delegation met in Moscow.
 For the Soviets, choosing American films was time-consuming as they had to be largely apolitical or compatible with the government's ideology while appealing to audiences.
 Almost two weeks on, the Soviet delegation had not yet selected the American films they wanted to purchase.
 Johnston feared that the negotiations would end without a deal again.
-To try and avoid leaving empty-handed, he requested a meeting with Khruschev, which took place on October 6.
+To try to avoid leaving empty-handed, he requested a meeting with Khruschev, which took place on October 6.
 Three days later, a deal was finally agreed upon.
 The Soviets proposed the U.S. to Soviet film ratio of 10:7, and both parties were to pay approximately $60,000 for the other's feature films.
 For the U.S., significant investment was needed to promote Soviet films, but for the Soviets, American films cost little to advertise as their popularity in the box office was assured.
 In the United States, The 1960-61 version of the Lacy-Zarubin agreement left the studios to directly engage in most of the negotiations rather than through the State Department.